Impact Image

 The Early Entry Program to LMU Duncan School of Law

 The Early Entry Program to the LMU Duncan School of Law allows undergraduate students at Lincoln Memorial University to apply, be accepted to, and begin pursuing a JD at LMU Duncan School of Law (DSOL) prior to graduating with a Bachelor's Degree.
-For more information, see Guidelines and Early Entry Plan (starting Fall 2024).
+For more information, see Guidelines and Early Entry Plan 2024-2025.

 Required Core Courses for the BA